-When do England play next and how can you follow?
+Watch and listen on BBC as England face Denmark

-England v Denmark: When Lionesses play next at Women's World Cup and how to watch
+England v Denmark: When Lionesses play next at Women's World Cup, kick-off time and how to watch

 England play Denmark in their next Women's World Cup game in Sydney on Friday, 28 July at 09:30 BST - looking for a second win to put them on the brink of the last 16.